Dick in a Box: Live performances and usage in media

-On February 7, 2007, Timberlake and Samberg gave a surprise performance of "Dick in a Box" for the first time at the Madison Square Garden during Timberlake's concert tour FutureSex/LoveShow.
-The duo sang in front of a sold-out stadium of 18,000 people, including rapper P. Diddy, Donald Trump and his wife Melania.
+On February 7, 2007, Timberlake and Samberg gave a surprise performance of "Dick in a Box" for the first time at Madison Square Garden during Timberlake's concert tour, FutureSex/LoveShow.
+The duo sang in front of a sold-out stadium of 18,000 people.
 They performed the track as an encore, beginning with an announcer introducing them as a new band that had "the most-watched video on YouTube".
 The singers wore the characters' costumes and facial hair from the sketch, with a gift box attached below the belt.
 Samberg changed the holiday lyrics to "Valentine's Day...
 Flag Day...
 Kwanzaa", while Timberlake was giggling as he delivered the deadpan lines.
-At one point, Timberlake fell on his knee and sang the line "All across America, a dick in a box."
-After the song, Timberlake came back onstage and apologized, "I'm sorry if I offended some of you, but I could not resist."
+At one point, Timberlake fell on his knee and sang the line "All across America, a dick in a box".
+After the song, Timberlake came back onstage and apologized, "I'm sorry if I offended some of you, but I could not resist".

 Billboard felt the surprise performance "was hilarious if wholly unnecessary".
 Caryn Ganz of MTV wrote that the singers struggled with the nasal vocal performance and the song "landed a bit awkwardly in context".
 Ganz, however, noted that the audience "went truly berserk" with the performance.
-Amelia McDonell-Parry of Rolling Stone wrote "Samberg hardly has the pipes to fill an arena, but no one seemed to mind."
+Amelia McDonell-Parry of Rolling Stone wrote that "Samberg hardly has the pipes to fill an arena, but no one seemed to mind".
 Timberlake, who was absent during the Primetime Creative Arts ceremony on September 8, celebrated after being notified of his Emmy win by performing a piano rendition of the song at the Tacoma Dome, Washington.
 Samberg was willing to perform "Dick in a Box" with Timberlake at the main 59th Primetime Emmy Awards ceremony, held in Los Angeles on September 16.
 The Emmy Awards producers were reportedly unsure about airing the explicit content and asked the duo to come up with a more family-friendly version of the track.
 The singers rejected the idea, and the performance was canceled.
 In February 2025, Samberg performed "Dick in a Box" with Lady Gaga during SNL's Homecoming Concert, a special musical event in celebration of the show's 50th anniversary.